-- Darkness at Dawn by Erupu Jude (Uganda)
+Winner: Darkness at Dawn by Erupu Jude (Uganda)

 Having lost his father to the Lord Resistant Army after a brutal attack on his village, Chadwong must make a decision.
 Should he join the Arrow boys like his best friend Apukun, and fight to avenge his father?
 How will he care for his pregnant mother and siblings?
 Unable to reach the food aid his family so desperately needs, circumstances conspire to lead him on a desperate path in order to survive in this lawless, unjust world.

 When dramas or interviews are broadcast on BBC Worldwide Radio, we'll post them here.
 The 24th competition ran from 2013-2014, with the plays being first broadcast in 2015.
 You can also find out more about previous winners and their plays at the links below.